zhtmike/vllm-mindspore/README.md

 This  is the recommended solution for supporting the MindSpore  within the vLLM community.
 It provides deep integration with the MindSpore framework, offering efficient computation and optimization support for vLLM, enabling seamless operation on MindSpore.

-By using the `vllm-mindspore`, popular open-source models, including Transformer-like, Mixture-of-Expert, Embedding, and Multi-modal LLMs, can run seamlessly for training and inference on the MindSpore framework.
+By using the `vllm-mindspore`, popular open-source models, can run seamlessly for training and inference on the MindSpore framework.

 ---